AND WE ALL FALL DOWN - TRUE STORIES OF A TRUE GHOST TOWN

 What Stands Today

 The United States Bureau of Land Management (BLM) administers the Lake Valley site.
 They have published a small pamphlet entitled Lake Valley on its history.
-The “modern” photographs in the column to the right were taken in 2012 and 2013.
+The “modern” photographs are shown in the photo galleries.

 During the first and second World Wars, manganese was mined at Lake Valley.
 The operations of the manganese mine are visible to the north of town.